USpiri/smart-home/README.md

 ### Database

-The app uses SQLite with Drizzle ORM.
-Database migrations are handled automatically through Drizzle Kit but, currently, needs to be pasted on the Rust side.

-Originally, at least on desktop, the `migrate()` function handle the migrations automatically and tauri was in charge of add the `migrations/` folder to the bundle but for some [bug](https://github.com/tauri-apps/tauri/issues/8911) the android build is unable to access to the bundled resources.

 The app uses SQLite as its local database, managed through Drizzle ORM for type-safe operations.
 Database migrations are generated automatically using Drizzle Kit.
 However, due to current platform limitations, these migration strings (`src-tauri/migrations/`) must be manually copied to the Rust backend (`src-tauri/src/migrations.rs`).

-On desktop platforms, the `migrate()` function can automatically apply migrations, with Tauri bundling the `migrations/` folder as part of the application.
+On desktop platforms, the commented `migrate()` function can automatically apply migrations, with Tauri bundling the `migrations/` folder as part of the application.
 However, due to a [known issue](https://github.com/tauri-apps/tauri/issues/8911), the Android build cannot access bundled resources, so migrations must be handled manually.

 ## Data & Actions Layer ("API Layer")

-The app implements a structured "API layer" inspired by [this architecture](https://profy.dev/article/react-architecture-api-layer), organized as a **Data-Actions layer**.
+The app implements a structured "API layer" inspired by [this post](https://profy.dev/article/react-architecture-api-layer), organized as a **Data-Actions layer**.
 This approach separates concerns and provides a clean interface for the React app to interact with persistent data, similar to "Server Actions" in Next.js.

 ```mermaid
 ---